plan-research/project-minimization/docs/CompilationAndExceptions.md

 #### Task execution

-To execute the task, the External System Runner API is used: we create a run configuration for Gradle with the necessary task and `--quiet` flag for less output.
-To store the output, [GradleRunProcessAdapter][run-process-adapter] is used.
-It stores stdOut/stdErr/system output.
-After the process has exited, the adapter asynchronously pushes the result into `Channel` to proceed the `BuildProvider`.
+To execute the task, the Gradle plugin is used: we create a run configuration for Gradle with the necessary task and `--no-configuration-cache, --no-build-cache, --quiet` flags for less and consistent output.

 ### Parsing